US, China spar in first face-to-face meeting under Biden

 'There is no way to strangle China," he said.

-Blinken seemed taken aback by the tenor and length of the comments, which went on for more than 10 minutes.
+Blinken appeared to be annoyed by the tenor and length of the comments, which went on for more than 15 minutes.
 He said his impressions from speaking with world leaders and on his just-concluded trip to Japan and South Korea were entirely different from the Chinese position.

 “I’m hearing deep satisfaction that the United States is back, that we're reengaged,” Blinken retorted.
 “I’m also hearing deep concern about some of the actions your government is taking.”